ansys/api-eigen-example/doc/source/users_guide/index.rst

    import ansys.eigen.python.rest.client as rest_client

-The API REST Python server is characterized for being a Flask application, which contains a SQLite DB.
+The API REST Python server is characterized for being a Flask app, which contains a SQLite DB.
 This server is intended to be run easily with the following commands (in the terminal).
 If you were located at the root directory of the repository, and you wanted to deploy the API REST version of the server, you could do the following: